sora-xor/sora-docs/src/whitlist-token-to-polkaswap.md

 ## Add the necessary information

-During changing `whitelist.json`, please add the necessary information:
+When editing `whitelist.json`, please add the following necessary information:

 - `symbol`: the symbol of the token, the short name of the token.
 For example, `VAL`.
 - `name`: full name of the token.
 For example, `SORA Validator Token`.